JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 \subsubsection{Other high-redshift galaxies from the literature}

-In addition to our JWST sample of 89 objects constructed with the ERO, GLASS, and CEERS programs, we assemble the reports of metallicity at high-redshift from the literature to discuss with a larger sample.
-Our compilation includes the six $z=7.8-9.5$ objects identified with the two DDT programs using the prism grating of NIRSpec (Proposal IDs: DD-2756 and DD-2767; \citep{williams2022_jwst, heintz2022_jwst, wang2022_jwst}, one stacked point of $117$ EIGER objects at $z=5.3-6.9$ whose spectra are taken with the NIRCam slitless spectroscopy (Proposal ID: 1243; \citealt{matthee2022_eiger, kashino2022_eiger}), four objects at $z=6.1-6.4$ with a commissioning data of NIRCam slitless spectroscopy \citep{sun2022_jwst1, sun2022_jwst2}, and four ALMA objects at $z=7.2-9.1$ whose metallicity are measured with \OIII$88\,\mu$m \citep{jones2020}.
-Their redshift distributions are illustrated in gray in Figure \ref{fig:hist_redshift}.
-Note that the EIGER stacked object is treated as a single object in the histogram as well as in the following analysis.
+In addition to our JWST sample of 135 objects constructed with the ERO, GLASS, and CEERS programs, we have compiled reports of metallicity at high-redshift from the literature to discuss with a larger sample.
+Our compilation includes three objects at $z=8.1-9.5$ identified with the two DDT programs using the prism grating of NIRSpec (Proposal IDs: DD-2756 and DD-2767; \citep{williams2022_jwst, heintz2022_jwst, langeroodi2022_ddt, wang2022_jwst}), one stacked point of 117 EIGER objects at $z=5.3-6.9$ whose spectra are taken with the NIRCam slitless spectroscopy (Proposal ID: 1243; \citealt{matthee2022_eiger, kashino2022_eiger}), four objects at $z=6.1-6.4$ with commissioning data of NIRCam slitless spectroscopy \citep{sun2022_jwst1, sun2022_jwst2}, and four ALMA objects at $z=7.2-9.1$ whose metallicity is measured with \OIII$88\,\mu$m \citep{jones2020}.
+Their redshift distributions are illustrated in blue in Figure \ref{fig:hist_redshift}.
+Note that the EIGER stacked object is treated as a single object in the histogram as well as in the following figures.